Click on each question to jump down the page for its answer

 7. Do you ever visit schools or libraries?

-We did present a standing-room-only workshop on "Creative and Playful Paths to Literacy" with Mary Jo Huff at the National Association for the Education of Young Children's annual conference in 2004.
-And we presented a workshop on our site at the International Reading Association national conference in Chicago in 2006.
+We did present a standing-room-only workshop on "Creative and Playful Paths to Literacy" with the very popular Mary Jo Huff at the National Association for the Education of Young Children's annual conference in 2004.
+We presented a workshop on our site at the International Reading Association national conference in Chicago in 2006.
+We frequently present at the Fall conferences of the Evansville Area Early Chidhood Association.

 8. How do you make money?

-We didn't until very recently.
+We didn't until recently.
 All along we've been interested in creating something of value for teachers and families with young children instead of worrying about the return on investment of each hour and dollar we've invested.
-Today we earn a little each month from the Google ads that appear on some of our pages and a little from Zazzle.com and CafePress.com whenever someone orders one of our mugs, shirts or clocks.
-We also make a little on the 101 Story Starters CD-ROM.
+Today we earn a little each month from the Google ads that appear on some of our pages, a little from Zazzle.com and CafePress.com whenever someone orders one of our mugs, shirts or clocks, and a little on the 101 Story Starters CD-ROM and downloadable learning materials.
 With your help, the income from these items is finally making Meddybemps.com self-sufficient.

 9. Why did you build this site?